Photo Credit: Riverstone and Bear Paw

 Now a winter tradition, the town of Estes Park hosts the Estes Park Winter Festival over the Martin Luther King, Jr weekend.
 It has grown into a really fun celebration of what makes Estes Park great: great food, music, & art, family friendly activities, together with stunning mountain vistas.
 We love the way it draws people from all walks of life into the fresh mountain air.

 Enjoy walking around in the heated Event Center: tasting beer, wine & cheese and weighing in on the chili cook-off!
 The Estes Park Winter Festival has live music throughout the weekend with a variety of musical artists, and special activities for kids.

 For outdoor enthusiasts, vendors set up booths.
 Get expert advice on fitting snowshoes, try out the different models to see what works best for you, and get great tips on new ways to enjoy the outdoors in winter from the best in the field.
-The Bierstadt Trailhead is right next to the demo tents, so people can easily get a feel for the different snowshoes on real trails.

-You can also participate in educational clinics on winter activity basics, safety techniques, nutrition and hydration tips, essential conditioning exercises and how to dress for winter hiking and camping.
-Since Winter Trails Day is sponsored by REI, the Estes Area Lodging Assoc., and the Winter Trails Organization, there is no charge for this event and there will be no charge for Park Entrance on Martin Luther King Day.
+You can also learn about winter activity basics, safety techniques, nutrition and hydration tips, essential conditioning exercises and how to dress for winter hiking and camping.

 11. Go Winter Camping